Bites and Stings: Insects

 They attach their bodies onto a human or animal host and prefer hairy areas such as

 the scalp, behind the ear, in the armpit and groin, and also between fingers and toes.

-Tick bites often occur at night and occur more in the spring and summer months.
+Tick bites often happen at night and happen more in the spring and summer months.